GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 pubDate: April 26, 2018
 collection: announcements
 permalink: announcements/mspkichanges/
 description: Upcoming changes to Microsoft's Trusted Root Program could impact your agency.
-The U.S. Government has elected to remove the Transport Layer Security (TLS) trust property for our U.S. Government Root CA (Federal Common Policy CA) in Microsoft.
-Testing is ongoing on the best solutiont to meet Microsoft requiremetns.<br><br>Windows users will receive errors when browsing to government intranet websites that use SSL/TLS certificates issued by Federal PKI CAs.
+The U.S. Government has elected to remove the Transport Layer Security (TLS) trust property for our U.S. Government Root CA (Federal Common Policy CA [FCPCA/COMMON]) in Microsoft, but there is the potential to completely remove COMMON.
+Testing will determine the best course of action.<br><br> At a minimum, Windows users will receive errors when browsing to government intranet websites that use SSL/TLS certificates issued by Federal PKI CAs.
 You can mitigate the impact for the government intranets and government-furnished equipment by using configuration management tools for our federal devices.
+This annoucement will be updated with the latest information on a regular basis.
 ---

 {% include alert-info.html content="Your network smartcard logon using PIV and CAC is not impacted." %}

 Upcoming changes to Microsoft's Trusted Root Program could impact your agency.
-Microsoft will **remove** the trust for **SSL/TLS** from our U.S. Government Root CA (Federal Common Policy CA [FCPCA/COMMON]) from Microsoft's globally distributed Certificate Trust List.
+Microsoft will **remove** the trust for **SSL/TLS** from our U.S. Government Root CA (Federal Common Policy CA [FCPCA/COMMON]) from Microsoft's globally distributed Certificate Trust List (CTL).
+Based on testing and potential impact, we may also elect to completely remove COMMON from Microsoft.

 - [How Does this Work?](#how does this work)
 - [What Will Be Impacted?](#what-will-be-impacted)